rajsankhe/webapp_usermanagementsystem/README.md

 # Instructions to run Unit Tests
 - To perform the Unit Testing of the modules and controller, run the JUnit tests.
 - Need to validate the input via a payload along with username and password using the POSTMAN app.
-- Need to validate the GET and POST requests with relevant JSON payload
+- Need to validate the GET and POST requests with relevant JSON payload.